jiaming-wang/URDGN/README.md

 #348 local inputs_lr = torch.Tensor(opt.batchSize, 3, 18, 18)  the size of low-resolution images <br><br>

-### 3.This code can split the result and save them as images in "sr".
+### 3.This code can split the result and save them as images in folder sr
 ### run getimg.m